Student Loan Forgiveness for Teachers: Do You Qualify?

 It’s also worth mentioning that forgiveness is typically only possible with federal student aid.
 If you have private student loans, you may be able to negotiate repayment plans with your lender directly.
 However, you will not be eligible for forgiveness under any programs offered by the U.S. Department of Education or other government agencies.

 What are the different student loan forgiveness programs for teachers?

 There are three federal programs that provide student loan relief to teachers: the Federal Perkins Loan Cancellation Program, the Teacher Loan Forgiveness Program and the Public Service Loan Forgiveness Program.
 Each has its own set of rules.

 1. The Federal Perkins Loan Cancellation Program

-The Federal Perkins Loan cancelation program is for full-time teachers, school librarians and guidance counselors with Perkins Loan debt who work directly with elementary or secondary school students.
+The Federal Perkins Loan Cancellation Program is for full-time teachers, school librarians and guidance counselors with Perkins Loan debt who work directly with elementary school or secondary school students.
 Up to 100% of the loan and interest accrued can be discharged or canceled through the program, based on the years of service as a teacher.